 Encouraging more people in the corporate world to embrace that practice, adopt an eternal perspective and aspire to become a better version of themselves is a grand endeavor of mine.
 And since success and profit are byproducts of good work, I see that endeavor benefiting not just individual careers, but corporations and communities too!

-RECEIVE my articles each month in your inbox.
-Enter your email address and I’ll do the rest!
+RECEIVE my new articles each month in your inbox.
+Enter your favorite email address and I’ll do the rest!